World's luxury brands count costs of Hong Kong protests

 “The traffic in shopping malls is nowhere where it used to be, and we are also struggling sometimes to keep our stores open,” CEO Alessandro Bogliolo told Reuters in late August.

-France’s Hermes, which makes $10,000-plus leather Birkin handbags, said in September it had been forced to temporarily shut some of its five stores as well as an airport shop in Hong Kong.
+France’s Hermes (HRMS.PA), which makes $10,000-plus leather Birkin handbags, said in September it had been forced to temporarily shut some of its five stores as well as an airport shop in Hong Kong.

 Chanel put a fashion show planned for Nov.
 6 to present its “Cruise” collection on hold, saying it would happen at a “later and more appropriate moment.”